Dan Milmo Global technology editor

 Musk, who is worth $264bn (£205bn), can easily afford the more than $100m he has given to the fellow billionaire’s campaign via his Super Pac.

-There were immediate signs of a return on that investment on Wednesday morning.
-Shares in Tesla, the electric carmaker which he leads as CEO and in which he owns a 13% stake, were up about 15% in early trading on Wall Street, implying a wealth gain of $15bn.
+There were immediate signs of a return on that investment on Wednesday.
+Shares in Tesla, the electric carmaker which he leads as CEO and in which he owns a 13% stake, rose nearly 15% in trading on Wall Street, implying a wealth gain of $15bn.

 There could be more to come.
 Dan Ives, an analyst at the US financial firm Wedbush Securities, said a Trump victory could add up to $200bn to the value of Tesla, which would increase Musk’s wealth by about $26bn in total, including Wednesday’s increase.